Images copyright and courtesy John Brooks and Mark Windecker

 HF: I was born in Japan in 1952.
 I earned BE from Meijo University in Nagoya Japan.
 Before the MK III GTP work, I had engaged in the aerodynamic design and development of the Toyota Celica IMSA GTUs, GTOs, MK I GTP, MK II GTP, and ‘83, ‘84, ‘85 and ‘86 Eagle Indy cars.
 Currently I am working on motorcycle wind tunnel testing at AAR.
 In my childhood, I had strong interest in vehicle's mechanism and competitions.
 These two strong interests lead me to design, build, and race with cars.
-As a race car design engineer, my first
+As a

 job was with Dome Co., Ltd. in Japan.